-Keystone College is very fortunate to have its own small maple sugaring operation that includes a sugar shack with a > hobby-sized evaporator, and of course a sugarbush, where we have approximately 275 taps deployed. > > Sugaring is an industry that has a long tradition in the northeast U.S. and southern Canada, and relies heavily on the > weather.
+Keystone College is very fortunate to have its own small maple sugaring operation that includes a sugar shack with an evaporator, and of course a sugarbush, where we have approximately 275 taps deployed.

+Sugaring is an industry that has a long tradition in the northeast U.S. and southern Canada, and relies heavily on the weather.
 The season usually begins around mid-February and ends sometime in March.
-For the sap to flow in the trees > there must be a fluctuation in temperature with night-time temperatures below freezing and day-time temperatures above. > If the temperature falls below freezing, the sap stops flowing, and if the temperature rises too much above freezing, > the sap will also stop flowing, sometimes for the rest of the season.
+For the sap to flow in the trees there must be a fluctuation in temperature with night-time temperatures below freezing and day-time temperatures above.
+If the temperature falls below freezing, the sap stops flowing, and if the temperature rises too much above freezing, the sap will also stop flowing, sometimes for the rest of the season.

 In the News:

 The Keystone College Environmental Education Institute's Summer Nature Camp was featured on WNEP.
 Woodlands Campus Director Kelley Stewart discussed the "What's Bugging You" session that was held Aug.
 9-11.
 Watch the segment.
 More News

 Keystone College students pour effort into making maple syrup.
 Read a Times-Tribune article highlighting the Sugar Shack and the students who are assisting the maple sugaring process. (subscription required) More News